SharadaSrinivasan/sharsrinivasan-website/content/publication/example/index.md

 ---
-title: "Policy Options for Connecting and Enabling the Next Billions - Phase III Output Document."
+title: "Policy Options for Connecting and Enabling the Next Billions - Phase III Output Document"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here